 Application to Foundation Training

 Applicants to Foundation Training are sponsored by your medical school for two years (that is, the year in which you graduate and the following year).

 If you delay beyond the two years, you will need to apply independently of the medical school via UKFPO’s Eligibility Office.
 You will subsequently sit a Clinical Assessment at the end of October of the year you apply.

 Deferring Foundation Training

-An applicant who has been accepted onto the Foundation Programme may only defer the start date of their training for statutory reasons (for example, maternity leave and sickness) as detailed in the Foundation Programme Reference Guide
+An applicant who has been accepted onto the Foundation Programme may only defer the start date of their training for statutory reasons (for example, maternity leave and sickness) as detailed in the Guide for Foundation Training in the UK .

 Foundation Training website